munozsophia/waph-munozsa/labs/lab2/README.md

 ## The Lab's Overview

-For Lab2 there were two parts.
-Part I
+For Lab2 there were two tasks.
+Task 1 has two parts.
+Part `a` was creating webpages with the basic HTML tags.
+The webpage implemented used basic HTML tags with forms and an adjusted image.
+For Part `b`, I used simple JavaScript code within the HTML file to

 Outcomes I learned from this lab were